5.1 A tidy forecasting workflow

 h = "2 years" can be used to predict two years into the future.

 In other situations, it may be more convenient to provide a dataset of future time periods to forecast.
-This is commonly required when your model uses additional information from the data, such as variables for exogenous regressors.
+This is commonly required when your model uses additional information from the data, such as exogenous regressors.
 Additional data required by the model can be included in the dataset of observations to forecast.

 fit |> forecast(h = "3 years") #> # A fable: 789 x 5 [1Y] #> # Key: Country, .model #> Country .model Year GDP_per_capita .mean #> <fct> <chr> <dbl> <dist> <dbl> #> 1 Afghanistan trend_model 2018 N(526, 9653) 526. #> 2 Afghanistan trend_model 2019 N(534, 9689) 534. #> 3 Afghanistan trend_model 2020 N(542, 9727) 542. #> 4 Albania trend_model 2018 N(4716, 476419) 4716. #> 5 Albania trend_model 2019 N(4867, 481086) 4867. #> 6 Albania trend_model 2020 N(5018, 486012) 5018. #> 7 Algeria trend_model 2018 N(4410, 643094) 4410. #> 8 Algeria trend_model 2019 N(4489, 645311) 4489. #> 9 Algeria trend_model 2020 N(4568, 647602) 4568. #> 10 American Samoa trend_model 2018 N(12491, 652926) 12491. #> # … with 779 more rows

 .mean column contains the point forecast.
-The point forecast is the mean (or average) of the forecasting distribution.
+The point forecast is the mean (or average) of the forecast distribution.

 The forecasts can be plotted along with the historical data using